ShadowLink143/Cool-dodging-game-super-alpha/README.md

 # Cool-dodging-game-super-alpha
-Right now we can move around.
+Right now we can move around the annoying dog and slow down with spacebar.